Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 So use caulks from the RV store that is going to be approved for the type of surfaces that you’re putting them on.

-So this is actually a topic that I want to dive into deeper later.
+So this is a topic that I want to dive into deeper later.

 Outdoors In RV Situations

-Because I’m trying to test as many of these types of caulk, sand sealants as I can to see how well they hold up in the outdoors in RV situations.
+I’m trying to test as many of these types of caulk, and sand sealants as I can to see how well they hold up in the outdoors in RV situations.

-Because it’s not fun to do this all the time and having it dried out and cracked and not flexible enough.
+Because it’s not fun to do this all the time and have it dried out and cracked and not flexible enough.

 I’m trying to find the best sealants to recommend.